China seeks 'bold' steps to lift birth rate

 He also urged officials to "make bold innovations" in tackling the cost of childcare and education.

-China reported in January that that its population had fallen for the first time in 60 years.
+China reported in January that its population had fallen for the first time in 60 years.

 In 2022, there was just 6.77 births per 1,000 people in China, the lowest birth rate on record and down from 7.52 births in the previous year.